bradgrantham/rosa/api/application-development.md

-### Emulator Limitations
+### Current Emulator Limitations

+* `--root-dir` is emulated with `chdir`.
+If applications open the directory `.` or files beginning with `./` or with no directory name, they will correctly open files in the specified `--root-dir`.
+If applications open absolute paths, they will incorrectly open files in the emulator's host system.
 * Color video modes are emulated as if the display is a black-and-white TV.
 * `RoNTSCWaitFrame()` is not yet implemented
 * Joystick and keypad is not yet implemented.
 * The emulator doesn't produce a HiDPI-aware window; it could be prettier.
 * The three "console" buttons are not yet implemented.
 * `RoDebugOverlayPrintf()` sends the formatted string to `stdout`.  `RoDebugOverlaySetLine()` is not implemented.
 * Output to serial console is implemented using `stdout`.
-Input from serial console is not implemented
+Input from serial console is not implemented.
 * It is possible to allocate far more memory in the emulator than is available on the Rocinante hardware.